gnodipac886/MatebookXPro-hackintosh/README.md

 # Matebook X Pro Hackintosh
 This is the guide to install macOS onto the Huawei Matebook X Pro.

+Feel free to help a broke student out at the bottom of the page. :)

 [English](README.md) | [中文](README-CN.md)| [Español](README-ESP.md)

 ***DISCLAIMER***